IIIF/api/source/presentation/4.0/index.md

 All the annotations referred to by the activating annotations' [`target`][prezi-40-model-target] and [`body`][prezi-40-model-body] properties are already present in the Scene from the beginning.
 Initially, many of them may have the behavior `hidden`, invisible until activated.

-Interactive examples are provided as recipes in the [IIIF Cookbook](link).
+Interactive examples are provided as recipes in the [IIIF Cookbook][annex-cookbook].

 #### The `sequence` behavior